epics-containers/epics-containers.github.io/docs/tutorials/setup_workstation.md

 Next install docker or podman as your container platform. epics-containers has been tested with podman 4.4.1 and higher on RedHat 8, and Docker 24.0.5 and higher on for Ubuntu 22.04 and higher.

-If you are using docker, simply replace `podman` with `docker` in the commands listed in these tutorials. `docker` users should also take a look at this page: [](../reference/docker.md)

 The podman version required is 4.0 or later.
 Any version of docker since 20.10 will also work.
 Pick the tool that has the most recent version for your platform.
 RedHat 8 and above have recent podman versions.
 Older Debian platforms don't yet have recent podman versions available.
 If you have a choice then podman is slightly preferred because it does not require root access and it is the tool with which epics-containers has had the most testing.
 However, docker is the most widely used container platform and is also well supported.